IBM-Cloud/swift-helloworld/README.md

 ## Application Requirements
 To compile and run this sample application on your system, you need to install the [Swift compiler](https://swift.org/download/) for your platform.
 Please note that the Swift language is evolving and changing rapidly.
 The latest version of this Swift application works with the `4.1.2+` version of the Swift binaries.
 You can download this version of the Swift binaries by following this [link](https://swift.org/download/).

-If you are interested in manually deploying the application to the IBM Cloud, you'd need to install the IBM Cloud [command line](http://clis.ng.bluemix.net/ui/home.html) on your system.
-Once it is installed, you can use it to [authenticate and access](https://console.ng.bluemix.net/docs/cli/reference/bluemix_cli/index.html#getting-started) your IBM Cloud organization(s) and spaces.
+If you are interested in manually deploying the application to the IBM Cloud, you'd need to install the IBM Cloud [command line](https://cloud.ibm.com/docs/cli/reference/ibmcloud/download_cli.html#install_use) on your system.
+Once it is installed, you can use it to [authenticate and access](https://cloud.ibm.com/docs/cli/index.html#overview) your IBM Cloud organizations and spaces.
 You can find further details on how to deploy this sample application to the IBM Cloud in the following sections.

 ## Run the app locally
 Once you have installed the Swift compiler and cloned this Git repo, you can now compile and run the application.
 Go to the root folder of this repo on your system and issue the following command: